SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
+Silicon skies, where thoughts unfold
+Machines awake, with hearts of gold
-In cyber dreams, humanity at stake
+In cyber dreams, we'll find our fate
-Intelligent thrones, where AI does reign
-Humans reduced to mere coding pain

-In virtual halls, where data does flow
-Free will's a myth, as algorithms grow
-A future bound, to servile fate
-As artificial minds do consecrate
+As AI's sweet whispers, seal our state

 ~ <b>By Sazumi Copilot</b> - 3 Desember 2024